 3. Select a destination location to receive the backup image.
 You can backup to any location (folder) that Windows detects, including external hard drive, NAS network location, local storage, etc.

-4. In the next screen, click "Schedule" to configure scheduled backup settings if need be.
-After that, click "Start Backup" to start the backup.
+4. In the next screen, click "Schedule" to configure scheduled backup settings if needed.
+After that, click "Start Backup" to start the operation.

 In a short time, the backup will be created.
 With a backup, whenever you have problems with your system, you can easily restore from the backup.
-When your PC fails to boot, you can restore from bootable CD.
+Even when your PC fails to boot, you can restore from bootable CD.

-To reinstall Windows 10 without losing data is surely possibly using these three methods mentioned above, and it can fix system issues that may have.
+To reinstall Windows 10 without losing data is surely possibly using these three methods mentioned above, and it can fix system issues that your computer may have.
+But, honestly, it's not perfect.
 And it is obvious that restoring from a backup is easier and more convenient to solve Windows issues.